 And then other ideas want to take different forms.
 Our play, How to Be a Rock Critic, which is adapted from the writing of the rock critic Lester Bangs, is a solo show that Eric performs and I direct.
 As we dug into Lester’s writing, we realized that story really wanted to live in that form — a one man play that’s all monologue.
 Now we’re adapting that project for film, as an unconventional indie biopic like American Splendor.
 It tells the same story, but it’s a restructured adaptation.
 So the spaces between mediums — I like to play with them.
 And a lot of our work we’ve adapted from one form into another — from a play into a movie, or a novel into a movie.
 If the story that I’m working with is rich enough, I’m interested in seeing how to make it work in different forms.

 To find out more about Jessica’s work, or to contact her about coaching or speaking, go to www.jessicacblank.com or Instagram @jessicacblank

 Did you like this article?
 Don’t miss the next one!
 Follow us on Facebook or Twitter.
-We’re keeping comments on social media to filter spam.
-We’d love to hear what you thought and what else you’d like to see.
 You can also support us and help us make more work like this by subscribing to our Patreon or making a contribution on PayPal!